 2. Campbell Community Skate Park (Campbell)

-Out of San Jose, plan for under 10 min in the car — makes Campbell a realistic weekday-afternoon option from San Jose.
+Out of San Jose, plan for under 10 min in the car, which makes Campbell an easy weekday-afternoon trip from San Jose.

 Location: 1 W Campbell Ave, Campbell, CA 95008